gnu-octave/symbolic/README.md

 1. The only dependencies are Python and SymPy.
 Consult the SymPy website (e.g., "yum install sympy" on Fedora)

-2. Download the octsympy source as a .tar.gz.
+2. Download the latest release, e.g., octsympy-0.0.3.tar.gz

-3. Run Octave in the folder containing the octsympy-x.y.z.tar.gz file.
+3. Run Octave in the folder containing the octsympy-0.0.3.tar.gz file.

-4. At Octave prompt, type "pkg install octsympy-x.y.z.tar.gz".
+4. At Octave prompt, type "pkg install octsympy-0.0.03.tar.gz".

 5. At Octave prompt, type "pkg load octsympy".